AsahiLinux/docs/Glossary.md

 * **SEP**: Secure Enclave Processor.
 The M1's built-in HSM/TPM/etc device.
 Handles Touch ID and most crypto, as well as boot policy decisions.
 Harmless to Linux, but we can use its features if we want to.
 Contrast to AP.
 * **SFR**: System Firmware, the portion of firmware stored in NOR flash.
 This includes the first stage of iBoot, which will boot the second stage from the OS partition.
 * **SIP**: System Integrity Protection.
 Also called "rootless", where the macOS kernel stops even root from doing some things.
+* **SMC**: System Management Controller: a piece of hardware handling access to such things as temperature sensors, voltage/power meters, battery status, fan status, and the LCD backlight and lid switch.
+See [HW:SMC](https://github.com/AsahiLinux/docs/wiki/HW:SMC)
 * **SOP**: Start Of Packet.
 Used to differentiate packet types in USB-PD.
 SOP for normal comms, SOP' and SOP" to talk to built-in chips in a cable, SOP'DEBUG and SOP"DEBUG for custom vendor specific things like Apple VDMs.
 * **SPI**: Serial Peripheral Interface.
 A 4-wire standard for communicating at low speed between chips on a board.
 * **SPRR**: probably Shadow Permission Remap Registers.
 Turns the normal page permission attributes (AP,PXN,UXN) into an index to a separate table.
 This new table then determines the real page permissions.
 Also disallows pages that writeable and executable at the same time.
 See e.g. [Sven's write-up](https://blog.svenpeter.dev/posts/m1_sprr_gxf/) or [[HW:-SPRR-and-GXF]]